-- We have no prior operating history. - We are and may continue to be significantly impacted by the worldwide economic downturn due to the COVID-19 pandemic. - We have not yet identified the properties we intend to acquire. - The company may not be able to locate suitable investments. - We may not be able to diversify in the way contemplated by this Offering Circular. - We are dependent on key individuals. - We are investing in real estate, which is inherently risky. - We cannot guarantee proceeds from the sale of properties. - Our company will be controlled by the General Partner. - Our investors do not elect or vote on our General Partner and have limited ability to influence decisions regarding our business. - We may only be able to acquire a fractional interest in an identified property. - We may utilize mortgages and indebtedness/additional capital and therefore you will be subject to risks associated with debt financing. - The company could be adversely affected by rising interest rates. - The financial covenants in any loans may limit the company's flexibility and ability to pay cash flow. - The company does not yet have any commitments for lines of credit or other loan facilities. - There is a risk that you may not receive distributions at all, or that distributions may not grow over time. - We may invest in distressed or properties in similar situations, which increases the risk of a loss. - We may not carry enough insurance to cover potential losses. - We intend to invest in real estate, which is generally illiquid as an asset class. - We may not be able to lease the properties as anticipated. - Tenant defaults could negative impact our expected revenues. - The company is subject to risk related to development and re-development of properties. - The company will have to conduct its own due diligence on potential investment properties.
+- We have no prior operating history. - We have not yet identified the properties we intend to acquire. - The company may not be able to locate suitable investments. - We may not be able to diversify in the way contemplated by this Offering Circular. - We are dependent on key individuals. - We are investing in real estate, which is inherently risky. - We cannot guarantee proceeds from the sale of properties. - Our company will be controlled by the General Partner. - Our investors do not elect or vote on our General Partner and have limited ability to influence decisions regarding our business. - We may only be able to acquire a fractional interest in an identified property. - We may utilize mortgages and indebtedness/additional capital and therefore you will be subject to risks associated with debt financing. - The company could be adversely affected by rising interest rates. - The financial covenants in any loans may limit the company's flexibility and ability to pay cash flow. - The company does not yet have any commitments for lines of credit or other loan facilities. - There is a risk that you may not receive distributions at all, or that distributions may not grow over time. - We may invest in distressed or properties in similar situations, which increases the risk of a loss. - We may not carry enough insurance to cover potential losses. - We intend to invest in real estate, which is generally illiquid as an asset class. - We may not be able to lease the properties as anticipated. - Tenant defaults could negative impact our expected revenues. - The company is subject to risk related to development and re-development of properties. - The company will have to conduct its own due diligence on potential investment properties.